Josh Rosen: San Francisco 49ers

-On December 23, 2020, Rosen was signed by the San Francisco 49ers off of the Buccaneers' practice squad following injuries to quarterbacks Jimmy Garoppolo and Nick Mullens, and practice squad quarterback Josh Johnson being placed on the reserve/COVID-19 list.
+On December 23, 2020, Rosen was signed by the 49ers off of the Buccaneers' practice squad following injuries to quarterbacks Jimmy Garoppolo and Nick Mullens, and practice squad quarterback Josh Johnson being placed on the reserve/COVID-19 list.
 Rosen was active for the 49ers for their final two games, but did not see any action.

-On February 8, 2021, the 49ers signed him to a one-year contract extension.
-On August 17, 2021, after struggling to compete for the third quarterback spot behind Garoppolo and 2021 first round draft pick Trey Lance, Rosen was waived by the 49ers.
+On February 8, 2021, the 49ers signed Rosen to a one-year contract extension.
+On August 17, Rosen was waived by the 49ers after struggling to compete for the third quarterback spot behind Garoppolo and 2021 first round draft pick Trey Lance.

 Atlanta Falcons

 Following a season-ending injury to second-string quarterback A. J. McCarron, Rosen signed with the Atlanta Falcons on August 24, 2021.
-He was named the second-string option for the season opener behind incumbent starter Matt Ryan and ahead of undrafted rookie Feleipe Franks.
+He was named the second-string quarterback for the season opener behind incumbent starter Matt Ryan and ahead of undrafted rookie Feleipe Franks.

-Rosen made his season debut during Week 2 against the Tampa Bay Buccaneers when he replaced Ryan for the Falcons' final drive.
-He made two pass attempts, both of which were incomplete, in the 48–25 loss.
-In Week 10 against the Dallas Cowboys, Rosen again relieved a struggling Ryan during the third quarter.
-He completed one of six passes for 14 yards and was intercepted by cornerback Jourdan Lewis in the 43–3 defeat.
+Rosen made his season debut in Week 2 against the Tampa Bay Buccaneers when he replaced Ryan for the Falcons' final drive.
+Rosen made two pass attempts, both of which were incomplete, during the 48–25 road loss.

+During Week 10 against the Dallas Cowboys, Rosen again relieved a struggling Ryan during the third quarter.
+He completed one of six passes for 14 yards and was intercepted by cornerback Jourdan Lewis in the 43–3 road loss.
 The following week against the New England Patriots, Rosen made a third relief appearance in the fourth quarter after Ryan threw two interceptions on consecutive drives.
 Rosen completed one of two pass attempts before throwing an interception to linebacker Kyle Van Noy that was returned for a touchdown.
-He was replaced on the Falcons' final drive by Franks, who was also intercepted to conclude the 25–0 shutout loss.
+He was replaced on the Falcons' final drive by Franks, who was also intercepted to end the 25–0 shutout loss.

 Cleveland Browns

 On July 21, 2022, the Cleveland Browns signed Rosen to a one-year contract.
-They terminated his contract on August 30, before signing him to their practice squad on September 1.
-He was released on October 10, 2022.
+They terminated his contract on August 30, before signing him to their practice squad two days later.
+Rosen was released on October 10.